In this lab assignment, you will gain some experience using

 legal(L) :- blck(L,).

-Note that the string of atoms used in this example is treated as
+Note that the string of atoms used in the final example is treated as

 legal even though the use of the name